SimonCropp/Argon/docs/QueryingLINQtoJSON.md

-﻿<?xml version="1.0" encoding="utf-8"?>
+<?xml version="1.0" encoding="utf-8"?>
 <topic id="QueryingLINQtoJSON" revisionNumber="1">
   <developerConceptualDocument xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5" xmlns:xlink="http://www.w3.org/1999/xlink">
     <introduction>
-      <para>LINQ to JSON provides a number of methods for getting data from its objects.
-The index methods on JObject/JArray let you quickly get data by its property name
+      <para>LINQ to JSON provides methods for getting data from its objects.
+The index methods on JObject/JArray supports quickly get data by its property name
-      on an object or index in a collection, while <codeEntityReference>M:Argon.Linq.JToken.Children</codeEntityReference> lets you get ranges of data as <codeInline>IEnumerable&lt;JToken&gt;</codeInline> to then query using LINQ.</para>
+      on an object or index in a collection, while <codeEntityReference>M:Argon.Linq.JToken.Children</codeEntityReference> allows the retrieval of ranges of data as <codeInline>IEnumerable&lt;JToken&gt;</codeInline> to then query using LINQ.</para>
       <autoOutline lead="none" excludeRelatedTopics="true" />
     </introduction>